 This section explains how the GlassFish Server determines the character encoding for the servlet request and the servlet response.
-For encodings you can use, see http://download.oracle.com/javase/6/docs/technotes/guides/intl/e ncoding.doc.html.
+For encodings you can use, see http://docs.oracle.com/javase/8/docs/technotes/guides/intl/encod ing.doc.html.

 Servlet Request When processing a servlet request, the server uses the following order of precedence, first to last, to determine the request character encoding: